HyVar/gentoo_to_mspl/README.md

     2. setup.sh: bash script to setup the right environment for the scripts
     3. load_make_defaults.sh: bash script to load a make.defaults or make.conf portage file
     4. core_data.py: core data structures used in our tool
-    5. portage_data.py: portage-specific data structures used in our tool
     5. extract_portage.py: main script that extract variability information from the portage packages, and store them in a local folder

 * host: contains the code needed for the translation and computation of the new configuration